-Howard Scheck, a Partner with StoneTurn Group, has more than 25 years of experience addressing public company financial reporting issues as an independent auditor, U.S. Securities and Exchange Commission (“SEC”) Enforcement attorney and forensic accountant—including as Chief Accountant of the SEC’s Division of Enforcement.
+Howard Scheck, a Partner with StoneTurn, has more than 25 years of experience addressing public company financial reporting issues as an independent auditor, U.S. Securities and Exchange Commission (“SEC”) Enforcement attorney and forensic accountant—including as Chief Accountant of the SEC’s Division of Enforcement.

 Howard focuses on assisting counsel representing audit committees, public companies and audit firms in investigating accounting and auditing issues arising out of SEC and Public Company Accounting Oversight Board (“PCAOB”) enforcement inquiries, internal whistleblower complaints and civil lawsuits, as well as in defending clients (including individuals) in such matters.

 During his career, Howard has conducted numerous financial reporting investigations involving a multitude of accounting, internal controls, disclosure and auditing-related issues involving public companies and audit firms across many industries including energy, financial services, pharmaceutical and telecommunications.

 In the private sector, Howard has led accounting and Foreign Corrupt Practices Act (“FCPA”)-related investigations for audit and special committees, has assisted counsel in defending public companies, their officers, directors and auditors involved in government investigations, and has assisted companies with assessing anti-fraud and FCPA compliance programs and controls.